stinger-ipc/stinger-ipc/README.md

 server.emitFoo("Hello World").wait();
 ```

+### Client Code

-and it generates client code which can be used like this:
+From the above description file, StingerIPC generates client code which can be used like this:

 ```py
 # Python